ella-c-rasmussen/wayback-scraper/README.md

 This command creates a new folder with the name of the website inside the directory the command is run in.
 HTML files are stored in this folder.

 ## Text Files
-When prompted, wb-scraper automatically extracts text from the HTML pages and creates separate text files for each snapshot.
+When prompted, wayback-scraper automatically extracts text from the HTML pages and creates separate text files for each snapshot.
 These are stored in a separate "text files" folder inside the new folder.